-Best Derek Jeter Rookie Card Countdown
+Best Derek Jeter Rookie Card Countdown List and Gallery

 When Score first burst onto the scene, it was popular simply because the hobby was growing fast and there weren't a lot of options.
-By the time 1993 rolled around, collectors had lots of choices and the base brand was losing its way.
+By the time 1993 rolled around, collectors had many choices and the base brand was losing its way.
 Simply put, the 1993 Score Derek Jeter doesn't have nearly the same appeal as his other rookies.
 It starts with the low-end quality but is hurt further by the overly busy design that includes Jeter's name written as though he were a part of The Dukes of Hazzard opening credits.
 Not surprisingly, this is often the cheapest Derek Jeter rookie card on the market.

 A few years before R. Kelly serenaded us with "I Believe I Can Fly" in Space Jam, Jeter was ready to take off in 1993 Select Baseball.
 While the cloud-based design certainly stands out, the product didn't reach the same heights.
 For some, it might be the most fun Derek Jeter rookie card.
-It's also one of the cheapest.
+It's also one of the most affordable.

 Part of the Draft Picks subset, the card is found in Series 1 packs and boxes of 1993 Topps Baseball.
 Besides the regular version, there's also a Topps Gold parallel.

 Even rarer are versions included in special Florida Marlins and Colorado Rockies Inaugural sets.
 These are essentially the same except they have a special stamp noting each team's debut.
 The sets were available primarily in the local Colorado and Florida markets and have a relatively low print run.

 One of the most iconic baseball cards of the 1990s, this is, by far, the most popular Derek Jeter rookie card.
 It's also the most valuable.
-Since its debut in 1989, Upper Deck focused on pushing boundaries for high-end cards.
+Since its debut in 1989, Upper Deck has focused on pushing boundaries for high-end cards.
 1993 SP Baseball took things to another level.
 While it's not nearly as premium as it was when Jeter was breaking in with the Yankees, this is an extremely important card from an equally important release.